mwaa123/PYTHON-BLOG/README.md

 ## A user will be able to

-* view the different pitches from the different categories.
+* view the different blogs  from me.

 * log in and get their own account.

-* Add a pitch in condition that they are logged in.
+* Add a blog  in condition that they are logged in.

-* Get a welcoming email message after their signup.

 ## Technologies Used